ROCm/rocprofiler-systems/README.md

 ![rocprof-sys-user-api](docs/data/rocprof-sys-user-api.png)

-## Using Perfetto tracing with System Backend
+## Using Perfetto tracing with system backend

 Perfetto tracing with the system backend supports multiple processes writing to the same output file.
 Thus, it is a useful technique if rocprofiler-systems is built with partial MPI support